bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:11 PM CT, June 12</p>
+<p class="updated_time"> Latest data: 11:51 PM CT, June 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 79°, which is 11° *colder* than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 69°
+- 66°
 - Clear
-- 78% humidity
+- 83% humidity
 - 5 mph wind
-- 0% cloud cover
+- 2% cloud cover
-- 35 AQI 🟩
+- 32 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 48 hours

 <noscript>